rajmic/declipping2020_codes/readme.txt

 %%%%%%%%%%

-A. Adler, V. Emiya, M. Jafari, M. Elad, R. Gribonval, and M. Plumbley, “A constrained matching pursuit approach to audio declipping,” in IEEE ICASSP, 2011, pp. 329–332.
+A. Adler, V. Emiya, M. Jafari, M. Elad, R. Gribonval, and M. Plumbley, “A constrained matching pursuit approach to audio declipping,” in 2011 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), May 2011, pp. 329-332.

-S. Kitić, N. Bertin, and R. Gribonval, “Sparsity and cosparsity for audio
+S. Kitić, N. Bertin, and R. Gribonval,
-declipping: a flexible non-convex approach,” in LVA/ICA 2015, Liberec, Czech Republic, Aug.
-2015.
+“Sparsity and cosparsity for audio declipping: a flexible non-convex approach,” in 12th International Conference on Latent Variable Analysis and Signal Separation (LVA/ICA), Aug.
+2015, pp. 243&#8211;250.

-P. Záviška, P. Rajmic, O. Mokrý, and Z. Průša, “A proper version of synthesis-based sparse audio declipper,” in 2019 IEEE ICASSP, Brighton, UK, May 2019, pp. 591–595.
+P. Záviška, P. Rajmic, O. Mokrý, and Z. Průša,
+“A proper version of synthesis-based sparse audio declipper,” in 2019 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), May 2019, pp. 591&#8211;595.

-P. Rajmic, P. Záviška, V. Veselý, and O. Mokrý, “A new generalized projection and its application to acceleration of audio declipping,” Axioms, vol. 8, no. 3, Sep.
-2019.
+P. Rajmic, P. Záviška, V. Veselý, and O. Mokrý,
+“A new generalized projection and its application to acceleration of audio declipping,” Axioms, vol. 8, no. 3, 2019.

-A. J. Weinstein and M. B. Wakin, “Recovering a clipped signal in sparseland,” Sampling Theory in Signal and Image Processing, vol. 12, no. 1, pp. 55–69, 2013.
+A. J. Weinstein and M. B. Wakin,
+“Recovering a clipped signal in sparseland,”
+Sampling Theory in Signal and Image Processing, vol. 12, no. 1, pp. 55-69, 2013.

-K. Siedenburg, M. Kowalski, and M. Dorfler, “Audio declipping with social sparsity,” in Acoustics, Speech and Signal Processing (ICASSP), 2014 IEEE International Conference on.
-IEEE, 2014, pp. 1577–1581.
+K. Siedenburg, M. Kowalski, and M. Dorfler,
+“Audio declipping with social sparsity,” in 2014 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), May 2014, pp. 1577-1581.

-B. Defraene, N. Mansour, S. D. Hertogh, T. van Waterschoot, M. Diehl, and M. Moonen, “Declipping of audio signals using perceptual compressed sensing,” IEEE Transactions on Audio, Speech, and Language Processing, vol. 21, no. 12, pp. 2627–2637, Dec 2013.
+B. Defraene, N. Mansour, S. D. Hertogh, T. van Waterschoot, M. Diehl, and M. Moonen, “Declipping of audio signals using perceptual compressed sensing,” IEEE Transactions on Audio, Speech, and Language Processing, vol. 21, no. 12, pp. 2627-2637, 2013.

-P. Záviška, P. Rajmic, and J. Schimmel, “Psychoacoustically motivated audio declipping based on weighted l1 minimization,” in 2019 42nd International Conference TSP, July 2019, pp. 338–342.
+P. Záviška, P. Rajmic, and J. Schimmel, “Psychoacoustically motivated audio declipping based on weighted l1 minimization,” in 2019 42nd International Conference on Telecommunications and Signal Processing (TSP), July 2019, pp. 338-342.

-L. Rencker, F. Bach, W. Wang, and M. D. Plumbley, “Consistent dictionary learning for signal declipping,” in Latent Variable Analysis and Signal Separation.
-Springer International Publishing, 2018.
+L. Rencker, F. Bach, W. Wang, and M. D. Plumbley, “Consistent dictionary learning for signal declipping,” in 14th International Conference on Latent Variable Analysis and Signal Separation (LVA/ICA).
+July 2018, pp. 446-455.

-A. J. E. M. Janssen, R. N. J. Veldhuis, and L. B. Vries, “Adaptive interpolation of discrete-time signals that can be modeled as autoregressive processes,” IEEE Trans.
-Acoustics, Speech and Signal Processing, vol. 34, no. 2, pp. 317–330, 4, 1986.
+A. J. E. M. Janssen, R. N. J. Veldhuis, and L. B. Vries, “Adaptive interpolation of discrete-time signals that can be modeled as autoregressive processes,” IEEE Transactions on Acoustics, Speech, and Signal Processing, vol. 34, no. 2, pp. 317-330, 1986.

 --------------------------------------------------